Thomas Burgh, 3rd Baron Burgh

 Sir Thomas Burgh succeeded to the title of 3rd Lord Burgh [E., 1529] on 10 September 1584, by writ.
 He was invested as a Knight of the Garter on 23 April 1593.

 In February 1593, he was appointed as English Ambassador to Scotland.
 Burgh was met by Lord Seton and banqueted at Seton Palace.
 James VI of Scotland was in the north and Burgh had to wait in Edinburgh until 14 March when he saw the king and discussed the risks of a Spanish invasion.
 On 18 March he had an audience with Anne of Denmark and received "ill grace both of words and looks".
 Burgh and the resident diplomat Robert Bowes borrowed £300 sterling from three Edinburgh merchants, Robert Jousie, Thomas Foulis, and John Porterfield in order to reward potential supporters of English policy.

 On 18 April 1597, he was appointed Lord Deputy of Ireland but held the office only briefly, dying the same year.

-Burgh married Frances Vaughan, the only daughter of John Vaughan of Sutton-on-Derwent, Yorkshire, by Anne Pickering, daughter and heir of Sir Christopher Pickering, by whom he had a son and four daughters:
+Burgh married Frances Vaughan, the only daughter of John Vaughan of Sutton-on-Derwent, Yorkshire, by Anne Pickering (daughter and heiress of Sir Christopher Pickering by his wife Jane Lewknor, and widow of Sir Francis Weston and Sir Henry Knyvett), by whom he had a son and four daughters: